Catalyst Pedals Review

 Here are some of the other aspects of Catalyst Pedals that I really appreciate.
 These pedals:

-From both a technical and natural foot health perspective, these pedals have a lot to offer riders of all stripes and abilities.
+From both a technical and natural foot health perspective, these pedals have a lot to offer riders of all disciplines and abilities.

 Conventional cycling shoes, with their many design flaws, cause or contribute to problems such as plantar fasciosis—one of the most painful and debilitating of all foot problems cyclists may incur.
 Because the Catalyst Pedal negates the need for a cleated cycling shoe, this frees you up to choose more foot-healthy options that can accommodate natural toe splay, the biggest factor in preventing or addressing plantar fascia pain and the many types of crooked toes (painful or otherwise) that cyclists so commonly develop.